Getting the results of a gene test

 Your relative’s reactions may vary.
 It may be a shock to them if they hadn’t thought about having a family history of cancer.
 Some people may choose to ignore the result and may even find it difficult to talk to you afterwards.
 Others will be glad that you have warned them about the possibility that they may have a faulty gene and will have a test themselves.

 Living with the risk is difficult.
 Some people find it helps to talk to their family members and others may prefer to talk to a counsellor.
 Talk to your doctor to find out about what check ups you need and how often you will have them.
 Not everyone who has a faulty gene goes on to develop cancer.
 So, scientists are still researching which other factors may cause cancer.
 Whatever your situation, you can help to reduce your risk by choosing a healthy lifestyle.
-There is information about reducing your risk on Cancer Research UK’s News and Resources website.
+There is information about reducing your risk in the News and Resources section.

 If your family has a known faulty gene and your test comes back negative, it means that you aren’t carrying that particular faulty gene – so it is good news.

 It doesn’t mean you won’t get cancer though.
 Your risk is the same as everyone else.
 You can still reduce your risk by choosing a healthy lifestyle.
-There is more information about reducing your risk on Cancer Research UK’s News and Resources website.
+There is more information about reducing your risk in the News and Resources section.

 If doctors haven’t found a faulty gene in your family but you have a strong family history of cancer, it could be that you don’t have one of the known high risk genes.
 But you could still be at higher risk of particular cancers than the general population.